jph2/Omniverse_USD_MCPServer_byJPH2/README.md

 [![MCP](https://img.shields.io/badge/MCP-compatible-green)](https://docs.modelcontextprotocol.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+**WARNING totally WIP!!! and I have not looked at it in a while...**

 A Model Context Protocol (MCP) server for working with Universal Scene Description (USD) and NVIDIA Omniverse.
 This server provides a standardized API for basic USD operations.

 ## Core Features